 Talented & skilled workforce

-Berkeley and Emeryville are also magnets for skilled, technically trained workers and support personnel.
+Berkeley and Emeryville are magnets for skilled, technically trained workers and support personnel and UC Berkeley and the Berkeley Lab are a source of brilliant scientists, researchers, engineers, innovators, and businesspeople.
 Roughly 70 percent of working age residents (over age 25) in Berkeley and Emeryville have a bachelor’s degree or higher.

 Access to capital